 Please Note: The application will not be considered complete until all recommendations are received.

 A committee consisting of members of the Library faculty and teaching faculty (as appropriate) will award the grants on the basis of the relevance of the proposals to unique holdings of Russell Library, the merits and significance of the projects, and the applicants’ scholarly qualifications.
 Awards will be made in March.
-Research may begin as the following April.
+Research may begin as early as April.
+PLEASE NOTE: Research must be scheduled with Special Collections staff before making your travel plans.

 Each grant recipient will acknowledge Ina Dillard Russell Library, Georgia College, in his/her final publication.
 Further, each recipient will deposit a copy of his/her publication in Special Collections and/or the university’s institutional repository.